1929 Rolls-Royce Phantom I Tourer by Barker

 - Winner of the Lucius Beebe Trophy at the Pebble Beach Concours d’Elegance

 Even in the rarefied world of Rolls-Royce, where every car is a reflection of its owner’s whims and is therefore different, a beautiful thing sometimes bears repeating.
-The factory was so thrilled by the success of its 1927/28 Riviera trials car, which was a Barker-bodied open touring on chassis 21UF, that it produced a second car on factory experimental chassis 15EX, which was finished to exactly the same specifications as 21UF, save for a rear-mounted spare, and they used it as a “propaganda car” (demonstrator) at German shows.
-A third and final car was eventually built to the design, and it was identical to its predecessors down to its colour scheme of cream bodywork with its polished aluminium bonnet, scuttle and wings, and upholstery, which was in apple green leather.
-That third car is the car offered here, chassis 82OR.
+Thrilled by the success of its 1927/28 Riviera trials car, a Barker-bodied Open Touring on chassis 21UF, the factory produced a second car on factory experimental chassis 15EX, finished to exactly the same specifications, save a rear-mounted spare, and used it as a “propaganda car” (demonstrator) at German shows.
+Finally, a third and final car was built to the design, identical down to its colour scheme of cream bodywork with polished aluminium bonnet, scuttle and wings, and upholstery, which was in apple green leather.
+That third car is this car, chassis 82OR.

-The car was built in June 1929, and it was retained by the factory until October 1930, when it passed to its original owner, H.W.
+The car was built in June of 1929, and it was retained by the factory until October 1930, when it passed to original owner H.W.
 Cullum.
 The Rolls-Royce then led quite an adventurous existence, appearing in 1956 in Mombasa, Kenya, under the ownership of Mr D.L.
 Wright.
-Reportedly whilst in Mombasa, it was used to chauffeur Princess Elizabeth and the Duke of Edinburgh during a visit to the city.
+Reportedly, whilst in Mombasa, it was used to chauffeur Princess Elizabeth and the Duke of Edinburgh during a visit to the city.

 The Rolls eventually passed to William Proctor, also of Mombasa, who sold the car in 1964 to Pan American Airways engineer Jack Porter.
-Porter took the Rolls-Royce home to the United States and shipped it to San Francisco in 1965, and for the next 32 years, the car remained a beloved member of the family.
-It followed the Porters to homes in New Orleans, Louisiana, and Marshall, Texas, where Jack Porter lovingly performed the car’s original restoration.
+Porter took the Rolls-Royce home to the United States, shipping it to San Francisco in 1965, and for the next 32 years, the car remained a beloved member of the family.
+It followed the Porters to homes in New Orleans and, finally, Marshall, Texas, where Jack Porter lovingly performed the car’s original restoration.

 In 1997, the Rolls was acquired by enthusiasts from London, who performed a cosmetic restoration.
-A well-known European enthusiast acquired the car two years later, and after researching its history, he decided to have the car painstakingly restored once more—this time in its original colours and exactly as it had been when new.
+The current owner acquired the car two years later and, after researching its history, decided to have the car painstakingly restored once more—this time in its original colours and exactly as it had been when new.

-To find a pre-war Rolls-Royce that was specially built by the factory, and for the factory to show off the best of its efforts, is incredible enough.
-To combine that with original coachwork, which is beautifully presented in its original colours, a fantastic provenance, and a beautiful restoration makes this spectacular Rolls a very special and rarely seen automobile today.
+To find a pre-war Rolls-Royce that was specially built by the factory, for the factory, to show off the best of its efforts, is incredible enough.
+To combine that with original coachwork, beautifully presented in its original colours, and a fantastic provenance and beautiful restoration, makes this spectacular Rolls a very special and rarely-seen automobile today.